The Ultimate Guide to React Native Interview Question in 2023 (10+ Q&A)

 12. How to handle state in React Native?

 Answer: State is a term that refers to the data or information that is used by a UI component to render its content and behavior.
 State can be changed by user interactions, network requests, timers, etc. Handling state in React Native is similar to handling state in React, as both frameworks use the same concepts and principles.
 There are different ways to handle state in React Native, but the most common way is to use the useState hook that is provided by the framework.
-The useState hook allows developers to create and update state variables in a functional component, and re-render the component when the state changes.
-The useState hook takes an initial value as an argument, and returns an array with two elements: the current state value and a function to update the state value.
-For example:

 import React, { useState } from 'react';